 Presenting at The Umbra Institute’s Food & Sustainability Studies Conference

 Last June, Jared and Mackenzie had the opportunity to present her research at the Umbra Institute’s Food Conference, an event organized every two years that welcomes renowned food scholars from around the world.
 “It was very exciting,” Mackenzie comments.
 “Although it was a bit intimidating to present our research in front of other professionals, we felt the support of Prof. Ascione and the Umbra Institute.”
-As Mackenzie explained, this experience allowed them to develop some new skills, “In college you write many essays, but here it was different because when you focus on one topic for so many weeks, you get so much material from your readings and the fieldwork.
-Having to synthetize all of that has been a learning experience that is important for my future.”
+As Mackenzie explained, this experience allowed them to develop some new skills, “In college, you write many essays, but here it was different because when you focus on one topic for so many weeks, you get so much material from your readings and the fieldwork.
+Having to synthesize all of that has been a learning experience that is important for my future.”

 The Impact of the Umbra Experience